 Bio

 Colin S. McNair (b.
 1986) is an American artist and artisan living and working in Kingston, Massachusetts.
-His art reflects interests in the natural environment and conservation, with an emphasis on birds, fish, marine animals, wildlife, and functionality.
-An avid outdoorsman, he prefers to study his subjects in the great outdoors.
+His work reflects a deep interest in the natural environment and conservation, with a focus on birds, fish, and marine wildlife.
+An avid outdoorsman, McNair prefers to study his subjects firsthand in the field.

-Some of McNair's pieces are chiefly decorative; however, many are designed and constructed for a job, and their practical application is encouraged.
-McNair waterfowl, turkey, and dove decoys are known to move from the shelf to the field and back again with the change of seasons.
-Colin intends for his carvings to get better with time, use, and care.
+While some pieces are intended primarily as decorative sculpture, many of McNair’s works are designed for real use.
+His waterfowl, turkey, and dove decoys are built to move from shelf to field—and back again—with the change of seasons.
+He intends his carvings to improve with time, use, and care.

-Since 2008, Colin has been a Decoy Specialist with Copley Fine Art Auctions in Massachusetts, where he assists the country's top Sporting Art buyers and sellers in trading America’s finest decoys and flat art.
+Since 2008, McNair has served as Decoy Specialist at Copley Fine Art Auctions in Massachusetts, assisting leading sporting art buyers and sellers in the stewardship and trade of America’s finest decoys and related works.

 Colin McNair at the Museum of American Bird Art, 2013